 presenter: children will love it.

 • Try audio books - this is a great way to build a child’s understanding of stories and improve their listening.

 Our Reading Lincs Detectives involves our strong readers in Year 4, 5 and 6.
 Our aim is to increase the number of pupils reaching Greater Depth in Reading at the end of year.

 Autumn Term Books:

 Year 4 - Secrets of a Sun King by Emma Carroll

 Year 6: Sky Song by Abi Elphinstone

-We are working with Chris Whitney, a literacy consultant.
+We worked with Chris Whitney, a literacy consultant.
 Here is her biography: